-The 638 recipients of UAA All-Academic Recognition represent approximately 62 percent of the total eligible UAA student-athletes – members of all teams who have completed at least one year of undergraduate study.
-Percentages varied by institution with a high of 73.5 percent of eligible student-athletes earning All-Academic honors.
-Percentages among sports varied with a high of 64.5 percent of eligible indoor track and field athletes receiving All-Academic recognition.
+Since the inception of the UAA All-Academic Recognition program an average of approximately 58 percent of the total eligible UAA student-athletes — members of all teams who have completed at least one year of undergraduate study — have achieved this honor.
+Percentages vary by institution and sport with a highs of over 67 percent of eligible players student-athletes receiving All-Academic recognition.